ElementsProject/lightning/doc/REPRODUCIBLE.md

 reproducibly.
 As you can see from the `Dockerfile` above we assume the source git repository gets mounted as `/repo` in the docker container.
 The container will clone the repository to an internal path, in order to keep the repository clean, build the artifacts there, and then copy them back to `/repo/release`.
+We'll need the release directory available for this, so create it now if it doesn't exist:

+`mkdir release`

-We can simply execute the following command inside the git repository (remember to checkout the tag you are trying to build):
+Then we can simply execute the following command inside the git repository (remember to checkout the tag you are trying to build):

 ```bash